old-software-engineer/Rspec-Sample-Code/README.md

-# BlogWithReact
+# Rspec-Sample-Code

-Simple blog app created with React.js and Ruby on Rails.
+Simple blog app created with React.js and Ruby on Rails with Rspec test cases for controller and model.

 ## Table of Contents